Funny Books that will Make You Laugh

 This promises to tell the story of a young alcoholic writer and his personal valet.
 Who doesn’t want to read that story?

-The hero of this story is “a young, loony writer with numerous problems of the mental, emotional, sexual, spiritual, and physical variety.
+Alan Blair, the hero of Wake Up, Sir!, is a young, loony writer with numerous problems of the mental, emotional, sexual, spiritual, and physical variety.
 He’s very good at problems.
 But luckily for Alan, he has a personal valet named Jeeves, who does his best to sort things out for his troubled master.
-And Alan does find trouble wherever he goes.”
+And Alan does find trouble wherever he goes.
+He embarks on a perilous and bizarre road journey, his destination being an artists colony in Saratoga Springs.
+Read More

 What can I say about this?
 The title was enough to make me smile.
 Plus I’m always looking for a reason to drop the diet…